ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 GRCh38   ./grch38.fa
 ```

-** IMPORTANT: ** If genomes do not follow this convention, the paths will not be properly stored in the Giraffe indexes create by `cactus-graphmap-join --giraffe`.
+**IMPORTANT:** If genomes do not follow this convention, the paths will not be properly stored in the `vg giraffe` indexes create by `cactus-graphmap-join --giraffe`.

 So to begin, we add ".0" to the genome names in the Evolver Primates example and strip out the tree.
 We leave "simChimp" alone as it will be our reference: